MT-CTF/capturetheflag/README.md

 * Create a new `singlenode` world
 * Turn on `Enable Damage` and `Host Server`, turn off `Creative Mode`, *memorize* your port
 * Click `Host Game`, a round should automatically start as soon as you join in
-* Players on your LAN can join using your local IP and the port you *memorize*d
+* Players on your LAN can join using your local IP and the port you *memorize*d.
+You will have to port forward for other people on the internet to join

 ## Development

 * CTF API Docs: Lua API Reference - [Link](docs/ctf-api.md)
 * If you use Visual Studio Code we recommend these extensions:
   * https://marketplace.visualstudio.com/items?itemName=sumneko.lua
   * https://marketplace.visualstudio.com/items?itemName=dwenegar.vscode-luacheck